FERPA Faculty/Staff FAQs

 How do I properly dispose of confidential information?

-Dispose of all material containing confidential information (such as tests, papers, class rosters) by shredding or by placing them in a receptacle intended for the collection of material to be disposed of in a secure manner.
+You should dispose of all material containing confidential information (such as tests, papers, class rosters) by shredding or by placing them in a receptacle intended for the collection of material to be disposed of in a secure manner.

 How does FERPA affect letters of recommendation?